 As a sighted artist, I think it's imperative that if I am going to include braille in my designs, it be accurate and functional for tactile readers.
 Braille is beautiful to both touch and sight, and I enjoy getting to highlight it in my work.
 I hope my customers who use or are familiar with braille will enjoy having a correct, functional piece, and those that are new to braille enjoy understanding it better.

 Grade 2 braille uses contractions, meaning certain letter combinations or even words have their own combination of braille dots within a cell.
 Further, the same braille cell pattern can have a different meaning depending on where in a word it falls.
-For example, one symbol is simultaneously the prefix "dis-", the letters "dd" and a period, depending on whether it falls at the beginning, middle, or end of a word, respectively.
+For example, one symbol is simultaneously an opening quotation mark, a question mark, or the word 'his' depending on whether it falls at the beginning of a word, end of a word, or stands alone, respectively.

 I love that cleverness, and the way braille focuses on saving space when having a limited number of 6-dot combinations available to it.
 It also makes it feel a little magical - half secret code to those not in the know.
 I love having a physical touchstone for a favorite quote or word, and keeping it with me without necessarily broadcasting the meaning widely.